kora-projects/kora-docs/mkdocs/docs/en/guides/dependency-injection-introduction.md

     }
     ```

-#### Handle Optional Dependencies Gracefully
+Handle Optional Dependencies Gracefully:

-**Why this matters**: Not all features are always available.
+Why this matters: Not all features are always available.
 Optional dependencies allow your application to work with different configurations.

-**Beginner Tip**: Use `@Nullable` when a dependency might not be present.
+Beginner Tip: Use `@Nullable` when a dependency might not be present.
 Always check for null before using.

-**Good Example**:
+Good Example:

 ===! ":fontawesome-brands-java: Java"